-I write regularly for the Guardian, New Statesman, Project Syndicate and the Irish Times, and have appeared on BBC Radio 3 and 4, Al Jazeera and Talking Politics.
+I write regularly for the Guardian, New Statesman, The Nation, Project Syndicate, Irish Times and the TLS, and have appeared on BBC Radio 3 and BBC Radio 4, Al Jazeera and Talking Politics.
 I have also spoken at the Hay and Cheltenham Literary Festivals.

 Democracy and Elites in Twentieth Century Europe and America (POLI4191)